HK regulator warns investors about L & A International shareholdings

-HONG KONG (Reuters) - Hong Kong’s securities regulator said investors should exercise “extreme caution” when trading garment maker L & A International Holdings Ltd because a small group of investors hold the majority of its shares.
+HONG KONG, June 24 (Reuters) - Hong Kong’s securities regulator said investors should exercise “extreme caution” when trading garment maker L & A International Holdings Ltd because a small group of investors hold the majority of its shares.

 L & A International’s biggest shareholder, a holding company for the family of its Chairman Wan Ho Yang, controls 75 percent of shares, while a group of 19 shareholders owns another 23.2 percent, the Securities and Futures Commission (SFC) said in a statement on Wednesday.